 Plan your visitBuy tickets

 Discover the stories of the Hyde Park Barracks through a self-guided immersive experience that will feel like stepping back in time.

-Led by groundbreaking interactive audio technology, visitors follow in the footsteps of real people whose lives were touched by this place – male convicts and immigrant and destitute women – and the Aboriginal nations that were impacted by colonial Australia.
+Using our groundbreaking interactive audio technology, you’ll follow in the footsteps of real people whose lives were touched by this place – male convicts, immigrants and women in need, as well as the Aboriginal nations that were impacted by colonial Australia.

 Sessions start every half hour and run for about 90 minutes.